Stormbound-Games/stormbound-kitty/docs/ADDING_A_STORY.md

 Go to https://github.com/KittySparkles/stormbound-kitty/edit/master/src/data/stories.js.
 This will open a page with a big form where you will get to update the content.

 This file you will edit is the one containing all the stories from the site.
-Technically speaking, this is a JavaScript file exporting an “array” (a collection) of “objects” (small key-value maps), and each object has a `title` key (the name of the story, usually the card name), a `content` key (the actual story), an `author` key (your nickname) and a `cardId` key (whcih can be found in the [`cards.json` file](https://github.com/KittySparkles/stormbound-kitty/blob/master/src/data/cards.json)).
+Technically speaking, this is a JavaScript file exporting an “array” (a collection) of “objects” (small key-value maps), and each object has a `title` key (the name of the story, usually the card name), a `content` key (the actual story), an `author` key (your nickname) and a `cardId` key (which can be found in the [`cards.json` file](https://github.com/KittySparkles/stormbound-kitty/blob/master/src/data/cards.json)).

 ![Editing the `stories.js` file on GitHub](./assets/stories_edit_page.png)